Also see Autumn and Gratitude and Appreciation.

 Because they wore their belt buckle on their hat.

-I'm doing a luncheon for friends in November as Fall and Thanksgiving are my favorite times of year.
-This will be their Christmas present from me.
-An invitation is going out to them inviting them to lunch.
-They need to bring TEN pictures ONLY of photographs of things/people that they are thankful for in their life (husband, kids, birth picture, house, church, friends, etc.) I will give each person a sentiments album and have it engraved on the front, "Thanksgiving Blessings 1999".
-After lunch, I will provide all the supplies and they will adhere TEN pictures and journal on the opposite side what this picture means to them and how thankful they are for that person/thing in their life.
-There will be very little decorating - maybe some paper and a few stickers.
+I'm doing a luncheon for friends in November as fall and Thanksgiving are my favorite times of year.
+This will be their Christmas gift from me.
+On the invitation it will advise them to bring TEN pictures ONLY of photos of things/people that they are thankful for in their life (husband, kids, house, church, friends, etc.) I will give each person a sentiments album and have it engraved on the front, "Thanksgiving Blessings 2011".
+After lunch, I will provide the supplies and they will adhere the photos and journal on the opposite page what this picture means to them and how thankful they are for that person/thing in their life.
+There will be very little decorating--maybe some paper and a few stickers.

 This serves several purposes:

-1) It thanks them for being my friend and let's them know how much I appreciate their friendship;
+1) It let's them know how much I appreciate their friendship;

 2) Christmas gifts for all my friends are done in November;

-3) They will be creating something that will last them forever and will bring smiles and tears to their eyes and their hearts;
+3) They will be creating something that will last forever and bring smiles and tears to their eyes and their hearts;

-For customers, you could skip the lunch part (or do something simple); Pre-package the kits with ten sheets of paper, a few die cuts/stickers.
-It can be completed in one hour.
-Charge a fee that covers cost of album, supplies and your time.
+For customers, you could skip the lunch part (or do something simple); pre-package the kits with ten sheets of paper and a few die-cuts/stickers.
+It can be completed in about an hour.
+Charge a fee that covers the cost of album, supplies and your time.

-Thanksgiving is generally a very busy time for most people.
-On this day, try to take a few minutes to impress upon your children the generous blessings God has given.
+Thanksgiving is a very busy time for most people, but try to take a few minutes to impress upon your children the blessings they've been given.